DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

-We provide some popular instances <d-footnote>We ignore the diffusion models with SDE formulation like DDPM on purpose since we concentrate on ODE distillation in this blog.</d-footnote> of these schedules in the table below.
+We provide some popular instances <d-footnote>We ignore the diffusion models with SDE formulation like DDPM<d-cite key="ho2020denoising"></d-cite> or ScoreSDE<d-cite key="song2020score"></d-cite> on purpose since we concentrate on ODE distillation in this blog.</d-footnote> of these schedules in the table below.

 | Method | Probability Path $p_t$ | Vector Field $u(\mathbf{x}_t, t\vert\mathbf{x}_0)$ |
 |--------|---------------------------|------------------------------|